-Elementary French 1 is a carefully sequenced and highly interactive presentation of French language and culture in a media-rich course environment.
+Elementary French I is a carefully sequenced and highly interactive presentation of French language and culture in a media-rich course environment.
 The latest update includes an instructor-led version of the course with scored assessments for independent learners, and video shot in France and Québec with young professional actors.
-It is designed to be used as a full course of study occurring over a 15-week period.

 Additional software or materials required:

 You will be required to use videoconferencing software, such as Zoom, which you will be able to use for free with the link that your instructor provides you.

 Introductions, Origins, Studies, Age, Appearance, Personality, Preferences, Activities, Time, The Family, The Home, Work, Meals, Restaurants, and Shopping.

 Each lesson opens with a video dramatization that sets the context for the lesson.
 Parts of the video are then replayed in a variety of interactive activities and tutors.
 Each video in the course was written specifically to serve as the foundation for the lesson in which it is used.
 These high quality videos were produced with French actors on location in France (Nantes) and Quebec (Montreal) so the speech, movements and contexts are authentic.